grantholle/powerschool-plugin-starter/readme.md

 $ git commit -m "Initial commit from cloning boilerplate"
 ```

-Install npm dependency
+### Install npm dependencies

 ```
 $ npm i
 ```

+### Gulp configuration

+There's a gulp file that contains some helpful tasks.
+One is compiling scss (update output path in `gulpfile.js`) and the other is to automatically copy the a file that you save to your clipboard.
+This allows to easily copy and paste files into PS while developing, instead of uploading a new version of the plugin each time...
+It sucks!

+### That's it!

-Start developing!
+Start developing.
 There is a [guide available](https://support.powerschool.com/article/66558) to walk you through _some_ parts of a plugin.
-It's mostly how to use the api, but also hits on a couple plugin components.
+It's mostly how to use the api, but also hints on a couple plugin components.

 ## Build zip file